finos/common-domain-model/documentation/source/documentation.rst

    account Account (0..*)
    lineage Lineage (0..1)

-.. note:: This type has been introduced following a refactoring of business events in the CDM, to separate such workflow considerations from the event itself.
+.. note:: This type has been introduced following a refactoring of business events in the CDM, to separate workflow considerations from the business event itself.
 As a result, a number of attributes that were previously part of the ``Event`` type have been moved to the ``WorkflowStep`` type.

 The different attributes of a workflow step are detailed in the sections below.

+Business Event
+""""""""""""""

+This attribute specifies the business event that the workflow step is meant to generate.
+This attribute is optional because the workflow may require a number of interim steps before the state-transition embedded within the business event becomes effective, so the business event does not exist yet in those steps.
+The business event attribute is typically associated to the final step in the workflow.

+(*To be completed: clearing example*)

+Proposed Instruction
+""""""""""""""""""""

+This attribute allows to specify any additional input, other than the current trade state, that is required to generate the state-transition.
+This attribute is also optional because typically applicable to the early step of a workflow, when instructions for a new business event are being proposed and the event is not effective yet.
+Validation components are in place to check that the ``businessEvent`` and ``proposedInstruction`` attributes are mutually exclusive.

+(*To be completed: allocation example*)

+Previous Workflow Step
+""""""""""""""""""""""

+This attribute, which is provided as a reference, allows to define the lineage between steps in a workflow.
+This is used to provide an audit trail for a business event, where the various steps leading to that business event can be traced back.

 Action
 """"""

-The *action* qualification specifies whether the event is a new one or a correction or cancellation of a prior one.
+The ``action`` enumeration qualification specifies whether the event is a new one or a correction or cancellation of a prior one.

-Party
-"""""
-The party information is optional because not applicable to certain steps.

 Message Information
 """""""""""""""""""